FerdinandNathaniel/DPC/Overdrachtsdoc.md

 ### What not to do

 - DON'T take own initiative in contacting staff!! (not always the easiest thing to sit on your thumbs..)

+- DON'T let DPC-members summarise a course's evaluation if they followed it- or were TA for it in that year

+### Tips

+- Set a deadline on summarising course evaluations to make sure it happens in time

+- Meet every 4 weeks (off-setting the DPC meetings by 2 weeks) as student members to discuss the current situation of/problem in the programme.

+- Set-up a Drive to share/centralise files

 <!--  -->
 [DPC - flow information]: Dpc-flowOfInfo_onlyFlow.png